quisquous/wiscon-google-calendar-extension/README.md

 Clicking the button brings you to a page that allows you to save the event, with the description, moderators, etc in the right time zone on your calendar.

+(Disclaimer: this project is not a Google product.)